MichaelShaw/gridme/README.md

 # gridme
-Grid generation web app creation webapp in Scaltra (like png graph paper, not css layout)
+Grid generation web app creation webapp in Scalatra (like png graph paper, not css layout)

 # TODO
-- Fix up validations (validate all limits properly, we can currently be DDOSed harshly)
+- Added temporary start to validations in Scalaz.
+Not happy at all :-/